June 4, 2019

 (Note: this post is the third part of a four-part series on supply chain planning for personalized therapies such as cell therapies, gene therapies, or neoantigen cancer vaccines.
 Here are links to Part 1 and Part 2.
 You can also find Vineti’s Supply Chain Readiness Checklist here.)

 How exactly will your personalized therapeutic product move out of the research lab and into the “real world”?

 At Vineti, we support our partners in thinking through these types of questions every day.
-Intentionally prioritizing your supply chain strategy early will save your team signficant time and cost later.
-In our last post, I covered the "Who," What," and "When" of setting up the ecosystem required for your cell therapy, gene therapy, or neoantigen product.
-Now let's dig into what steps to establish in order for the process to flow as smoothly as possible across those ecosystem participants.
-Success depends on defining and communicated broadly all facets of the therapy's "real world" process requirements.
+Intentionally prioritizing your supply chain strategy early will save your team significant time and cost later.
+In our last post, I covered the “Who,” What,” and “When” of setting up the ecosystem required for your cell therapy, gene therapy, or neoantigen product.
+Now let’s dig into what steps to establish in order for the process to flow as smoothly as possible across those ecosystem participants.
+Success depends on defining and communicated broadly all facets of the therapy’s “real world” process requirements.

 1. Is your dosing fully established?

 While this may seem obvious in a more traditional drug, dosing a personalized medicine is more dynamic since the products themselves are living and dynamic.
-Depending on the mode of action (e.g. an active antigenic response through gene editing) of the product and other sequenced investigational products (e.g. recombinant antibodies or small molecule product), there may be several small clinical trials early in development to establish an efficacious dose while attempting to tier out side effects (e.g. cytokine storm syndrome).
+Depending on the mode of action (e.g. an active antigenic response through gene editing) of the product and other sequenced investigational products (e.g. recombinant antibodies or small molecule product), there may be several small clinical trials early in development to establish an efficacious dose while attempting to tier outside effects (e.g. cytokine storm syndrome).
 The sequencing and dosing of other therapies, like chemotherapy, may require adjustments between trial and trial arms.
-And you may find that your therapy requires the same dose, but adminstered over sequential time periods such as monthly or bi-weekly.
+And you may find that your therapy requires the same dose, but administered over sequential time periods such as monthly or bi-weekly.